fa-alvarez/python-examples/README.md

 ### counter.py
 The counter function counts down from start to stop when start is bigger than stop, and counts up from start to stop otherwise.

+### digits.py
+The digits function returns how many digits a number has.
+For example: 25 has 2 digits and 144 has 3 digits.